ImageMagick/Usage-Markdown/quantize/index.md

 Such maps are particularly important for the "`-remap`" color reduction operator.
 (See [Pre-Defined Color Maps](#remap) below)

-If you like to get a image containing not just the colors in a image but the color counts, here is one color-histogram solution what was developed from a [IM Forum Discussion](../forum_link.cgi?f=1&t=19538&p=76915).
+If you want to obtain an image containing not just the colors in a image but the color counts, here is one color-histogram solution what was developed from a [IM Forum Discussion](../forum_link.cgi?f=1&t=19538&p=76915).

 ~~~
 convert rose: -colors 256 -format %c histogram:info:- |